 BSM-SG/QFG φΨ Engine – Simulation Overview

-The purpose of those simulations is to apply mathematical models to simulate the dynamic properties between the etheric medium of space according to BSM-SG, and elementary particles in all their possible configurations.
+The purpose of those simulations and our simulation engine is to apply mathematical models to simulate the dynamic properties between the etheric medium of space according to BSM-SG, and elementary particles in all their possible configurations.
 For this purpose, the concept of matter adopted in theoretical physics should be considered as a state of the primary protomatter in the etheric medium of space, which appears as measurable gravitational mass and inertia.

 1. Genesis — Emergence of matter with its measurable parameter mass and inertia in the physical vacuum space.